gardrek/VVpet/README.md

 Draws a line from point `x0, y0` to point `x1, y1`.

 ---
-`vpet.led(on)`

-If `on` is given, turns the LED on for true and off for false.
-Either way, returns whether the LED is on.

----
 `vpet.subapp(appname, cansub)`

 Runs another app, suspending the running app. `appname` is the name of the app, not the file, so if your app is `'game.lua'` or `'game/app.lua'` then `appname` would be `'game'`.